aryanrajtrangham/Courses_from_priyanshu/Docker.md

     - --start-period = DURATION(default:0s)
     - --retries = N(default:3)
   </br>Exit Status
-    - 0: Success = the containeris healthy and ready for use
+    - 0: Success = the containerize healthy and ready for use
     - 1: Failure = the container is not working correctly
     - 2: Reserved = do not use this exit code
   - ENTRYPOINT : best used to set the image's main command and doesn't allow to override the command.